 There are three stages to the course:

-Next, you’ll complete your first dives will be in shallow water.
+Next, you’ll complete your first dives in shallow water.
 This allows you to become familiar with the equipment and practise your new found diving skills.

 Minimum age: 10 years old

 Trip duration: 3 hours-ish dependent on conditions and company)

 Bubble maker – A 45-minute programme designed to introduce the fun of scuba diving to children aged eight years and over.
 They can learn in a safe and controlled environment.
 Likewise, cutting out the out the theory allows them to immediately enjoy shallow water dives.